ishraq-dagamseh/Heart_disease_diagnosis_UsingSVM/README.md

 #  RBF Maps data implicitly into a high-dimensional feature space.
 Allows non-linear decision boundaries and gamma controls the influence of each training sample.

 Finally, we concluded that the best one was the simple RBF , because the two kernels reached to very close resuts, but the nature of the problem is a non-linear problem and that is the work of the RBF.
+Maybe that indicate that we have very complex model on simple data.